Men's Curling at Trent University

-The Trent University curling philosophy is to support each student athlete in their academic endeavours and also engage them in the pursuit of excellence on ice.
+The Trent University Curling philosophy is to support each student athlete in their academic endeavours and also engage them in the pursuit of excellence on ice.
 Apart from the obvious physical attributes of coordination, endurance, balance and sensitivity, competitive curling develops mental toughness and team-building skills – invaluable personal traits in many other walks of life.

 Trent University is proud to be a staunch supporter of these championships.
 With these events now established, Trent varsity players can pursue their aspirations of interuniversity competition at the provincial, national and even world championship levels.
-The future of university curling in Canada looks bright, and Trent University has been an active proponent.
+The future of university curling in Canada looks bright, and Trent University is an active proponent.